k78ma/quartz/content/ML/Batch Normalization.md

 $$
 h_{i} \leftarrow \gamma h_{i}+\delta \quad \quad  \,\, \forall \, i\in  \mathcal{B}
 $$
 After this operation, the activations have mean $\delta$ and standard deviation $\gamma$ across all members of the batch.
 Both of these quantities are learned during training, so we [[BatchNorm Backprop|backprop]] through them.
+- Thus, BatchNorm adds two parameters per hidden unit.

 Batch normalization is applied independently to each hidden unit.
 - In a standard network with $K$ layers, each containing $D$ hidden units, there would be $KD$ learned offsets $\delta$ and $KD$ learned scales $\gamma$.